ramp-kits/rl_simulator/README.md

 # Model-based reinforcement learning

 This repository contains a benchmark of model-based reinforcement learning solutions made of probabilistic models and planning agents.
-This code was used to run the experiments of the paper ["Model-based micro-data reinforcement learning: what are the crucial model properties and which model to choose?", Balázs Kégl, Gabriel Hurtado, Albert Thomas, ICLR 2021](https://openreview.net/forum?id=p5uylG94S68).
+This benchmark was used to run the experiments of the paper ["Model-based micro-data reinforcement learning: what are the crucial model properties and which model to choose?", Balázs Kégl, Gabriel Hurtado, Albert Thomas, ICLR 2021](https://openreview.net/forum?id=p5uylG94S68).

 The different systems of the benchmark are located in the `benchmark/` folder.
 Each system has its own folder where one can
 - train and evaluate the different (probabilistic) models on static datasets with common regression metrics (likelihood, R2, ...) by using the `ramp-test` command from [ramp-workflow](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/index.html) (see the [ramp-test command documentation](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/command_line.html#ramp-test) for more information on how to use this command)